As in other states, Florida has many identity theft laws implemented to protect consumers.

 - Applies for an application of credit or other type of financial device in someone else’s name, or

-Is also a crime in Florida to impersonate someone.
+It is also a crime in Florida to impersonate someone.
 Anyone who assumes a false or fictitious identity commits criminal impersonation if that person:

 - Marries someone else

 - Posts bail on someone else’s behalf or becomes a surety in any civil or criminal matter

 - Confesses a judgment, or verifies, or otherwise acknowledges or publishes, a legal written instrument intending it to be taken as true

 - Acts under a false or fictitious identity and performs an action that might lead someone else to become civilly or criminally liable, or

 - Acts under a false or fictitious identity to gain a benefit or injure or defraud another person.